JMIBarth/tutorials/mcmc_robot/README.md

 --------

-You should see that the MCMC explores the two-dimensional parameter landscape more or less evenly, because no probability peaks have yet been defined.
-You should also see that all steps are equally large.
+The MCMC should explore the two-dimensional parameter landscape evenly since no probability peaks are defined.
+All steps will appear uniformly large.

 --------
 </details>